demisto/content/Packs/AnsibleHetznerCloud/Integrations/AnsibleHCloud/README.md

 This integration enables the management of Hetzner Cloud environments using Ansible modules.
 The Ansible engine is self-contained and pre-configured as part of this pack onto your XSOAR server, all you need to do is provide credentials you are ready to use the feature rich commands.

-# Authorize Cortex XSOAR for Hetzner Cloud
+# Authorize Cortex XSOAR for Ansible Hetzner Cloud

 To use this integration you must generate an API token for your HCloud project.